Lib Dem tip #27: Taking a good action photo, or why ducks are better than pointing

 For more on how to take good action photos, see 101 Ways To Win An Election – and don’t forget, ducks are better than pointing.

-You can read the full set of tips for Lib Dem party members here.
+You can read the full set of tips for Liberal Democrats here.

 There are no comments